Myanmar Country Summary

 Transparency International Corruption Index | 20 |

-Corruption remains a significant issue in Myanmar, exacerbated by the military regime's lack of independent law enforcement and judicial capacity.
-Despite some progress made before 2021, the regime has manipulated the Anti-Corruption Commission to target political opponents and suppress dissent, while high-profile corruption cases, such as the sentencing of military officials for bribery, highlight ongoing challenges.
-Although some companies have adopted anti-corruption measures, the pervasive nature of corruption across various sectors continues to hinder investment and trade.
+Corruption remains a significant issue in Myanmar, exacerbated by the military regime's lack of independence in law enforcement and judicial institutions.
+Despite some progress made before 2021, the regime has manipulated the Anti-Corruption Commission to target political opponents and suppress dissent, while high-profile corruption cases continue to emerge.
+Although some companies have adopted anti-corruption measures, the pervasive nature of corruption across various sectors, coupled with inadequate legal frameworks to address conflicts of interest, poses substantial risks for businesses operating in the country.

 Economy